Who We Are: The Head Review | Posted October-22-2020 What You Need To Know

 Compared to their previous worship albums, this EP has more rock elements, including some more prominent bass and commanding drumming.
 Lead singer Joseph Rojas's signature vocals are clear and passionate.
 The violin and piano music on the album makes enhance the worship atmosphere on the album.

-Unseen: The Lion EP is a worship-focused project, so I can confidently say each song has great spiritual content.
+Unseen: The Lamb EP is a worship-focused project, so I can confidently say each song has great spiritual content.
 It opens with their cover of "Waymaker" by Michael W. Smith, followed by two original songs, "Unseen" and "Branches."
-Both songs full of biblical praise.
+Both songs are full of biblical praise.
 On the pre-chorus, Joseph Rojas sings "There's a glory that awaits/Everything I hold will pass away."
 This message is echoed throughout the song: remember to set your mind on eternity, which is unseen.

 Joseph praises God in "Branches," praising Him for His works in heaven and reminds us to fix our eyes on God's creation around us on earth.
 Poetically, Joseph sings, "We lift our praises high/We lift our hands like branches/To the sky" The EP closes with "What A Beautiful Name" by Hillsong Worship and "Run To The Father" by Cody Carnes.